 - Missionaries trilogy by Lyubov and Yevgeny Lukin.
 Some guys found a portal into past (turned out to be Alternate Universe) and tried to stop European colonization by giving would-be victims whatever technology local resources allowed — threw hang-gliders and primitive incendiary bombs into tribal warfare, then fire fed itself, along the path the originators didn't understand well.

-The Clacks on the other hand not only work much faster and reliably than the real world version but are apparently so inexpensive to run the company that owns became fantastically rich very quickly.
-Then again, in fairness, they exist largely as a parody of the internet so arguably this can be excused.
+The Clacks on the other hand not only work much faster and reliably than the real world version but are apparently so inexpensive to run the company that owns them became fantastically rich very quickly.
+Then again, in fairness, they exist largely as a parody of the internet so this can be excused.
 The operator-problem is somewhat mitigated by the employment of gargoyles, who are naturally good at sitting in a single place just looking at the next tower, lack the imagination to make mistakes, and can be paid in pigeons.

 - In Soon I Will Be Invincible, the prison holding Doctor Impossible at the beginning of the book is reluctant to let him get his hands on anything for fear of this trope.
 He lampshades it quietly to himself, musing that he really couldn't pull a Gilligan, but maybe if he had some copper wire...